Shop About Us

 1. Download and install ProxiMIDI Control on your computer.

-This application gives you the ability to customize your ProxiMIDI settings as well as save custom presets.
+This application gives you the ability to customize your ProxiMIDI settings and save custom presets.

 2. Connect your ProxiMIDI to your computer using a USB-C cable.